leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 depend on ``a``, ``(a : α) → β`` is no different from the type ``α → β``.
 Indeed, in dependent type theory (and in Lean), ``α → β`` is just notation for ``(a : α) → β`` when ``β`` does not depend on ``a``.

-[chris] these previous 2 paragraphs are complete gobldegook to me, i read them 6 times, nothing.
-To start with previously I was told ``β : α → Type`` is a function from `α` to `Type` now you are telling me it's a a family of types over ``α``???

 Returning to the example of lists, you can use the command `#check` to inspect the type of the following `List` functions.
 The ``@`` symbol